CloudCannon/base-jekyll-template/_posts/2018-11-25-srs-stages.md

 Master → **1 month** → Enlightened \\
 Enlightened → **4 months** → Burned

-Reviews are also floored to the beginning of the hour, so you won't get new reviews every couple minutes.
+Review times are also rounded down to the beginning of the hour, so you won't get new reviews every couple minutes.
 Instead, you'll get (hopefully), a nice manageable chunk.